anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Represents a while loop structure.

 <return_statement> ::= "return" (<whitespace> <value>)? ";"
+; Represents a return statement with an optional value.

 <operator> ::= "+" | "-" | "*" | "/" | "%"